 Pink snapper in Shark Bay’s three inner gulfs don’t interbreed with each other or the wider-ranging oceanic population.
 The inner gulf pink snapper stocks are small compared with the oceanic stock and stocks elsewhere in Australia and in New Zealand.
 Being small and reproductively isolated makes these inner gulf stocks particularly vulnerable to overfishing.

 For this reason, special fishing rules apply.
-See our pink snapper fact sheet for more information.

 The following rules apply when fishing for pink snapper in the inner gulfs of Shark Bay.

 2 per fisher, per day

 Minimum size 500 mm.
 The 700 mm maximum size limit has been removed from January 2016.

 The bag and size limits above also apply when the pink snapper have been caught in oceanic waters and landed anywhere in the inner gulfs of Shark Bay.

 The tag lottery has been removed for pink snapper in Freycinet Estuary and replaced with the Freycinet Estuary Management Zone.

 In the Management Zone, any person will only be able to have in their possession a maximum of 5 kg of fillets of fish or one day’s bag limit of whole fish or fish trunks.
 This applies to all fish, not just pink snapper.